Mateja3m/Mateja3m/README.md

 <br/>

- 🥅 2022 Main Goal Fulfilled: Found a full-time Job <br/>
- 🥅 2022 Additional Goal: Improve my frontend skills
+ 🥅 In 2023 I want to continue with improving my frontend skills and learn new programming language

 ### You can connect with me on LinkedIn